emsig/empymod/README.rst

 Features
 ========

-- Calculates the complete (diffusion and wave phenomena) 3D electromagnetic field in a layered-earth model including vertical transverse isotropic (VTI) resistivity, VTI electric permittivity, and VTI magnetic permeability, for electric and magnetic sources as well as electric and magnetic receivers.
+- Computes the complete (diffusion and wave phenomena) 3D electromagnetic field in a layered-earth model including vertical transverse isotropic (VTI) resistivity, VTI electric permittivity, and VTI magnetic permeability, for electric and magnetic sources as well as electric and magnetic receivers.